rcav8tr/CS2Mod-ResourceLocator/ReadMe.md

 The special case buildings are listed above.

 When a special case building is included:
-- Building color is set according to the selected Display Option and selected resources.
+- Building color is set according to the selected **Display Option** and selected resources.
-- Resources produced at the building are included in Storage - Produces.
+- Resources produced at the building are included in **Storage - Produces**.
-- Resources stored at the building are included in Storage - Stores.
+- Resources stored at the building are included in **Storage - Stores**.
+- Vehicle color is set according to the **selected resources**.
+- Vehicles owned by the building are included in **In Transit** amount.

 # Compatibility
 The mod is translated into all the languages supported by the base game.